oyierp/community-testing-config-test/README.md

-# config-bodaboda-moh-ke
+# config-community-testing-moh-ke
-Repository to track Covid19 and TB work for MoH KE Contact Tracing app
+Repository to track Covid19 and TB work for MoH KE for Community Testing